traefik/traefik/docs/content/migration/v2-to-v3.md

 Rancher 2.x requires Kubernetes and does not have a metadata endpoint of its own for Traefik to query.
 As such, Rancher 2.x users should utilize the [Kubernetes CRD provider](../providers/kubernetes-crd.md) directly.

+## Marathon provider

+In v3, the Marathon provider has been removed.